telerik/fiddler-jam-docs/get-started/capture-options.md

 ## Capturing Screenshots

-The **Capture screenshot** option allows you to take a screenshot of a user activity that occurred during the capturing process.
+The **Capture screenshots** option allows you to take a screenshot of a user activity that occurred during the capturing process.
 Each screenshot is added to the ongoing recording as a PNG file.
 The user activities that trigger a screenshot are clickable actions (buttons, links), interactions with forms, and so on.

 The submitted screenshots are accessible for Fiddler Jam Portal users only.
 A recorded log, exported as an HAR file or opened directly in [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere), won't contain the screenshots.

-By default, the **Capture screenshot** option is enabled.
+By default, the **Capture screenshots** option is enabled.

 >important The screenshots may contain and display sensitive input data, for example, data entered in forms, fields, and so on.
 Be careful when submitting sensitive data such as credit card information and passwords, and make sure you share them with trusted parties only.